tusharwalzade216/scientific_visualization/README.md

 # scientific_visualization
-This repo contains the basic openGL codes using freeglut.
+This repo contains the basic openGL codes of very basic shapes using freeglut.